 - Step 9: (IMPORTANT!)
 Provide no analysis or fact-checking of the quotation.

-With the input material available, now we move to apply the writing algorithm which inserts quotations into a sequence on the keyword.
+With the input material available, we now move to apply the writing algorithm, which inserts quotations into a keyword sequence.

 - Introduction topic is essential because <Keyword> is enabling companies to <Desirable Outcome>.